Sony HT-A7000: Cinematic and immersive

 The Sony HT-A7000 is a new flagship soundbar.
 It’s a premium product with all the bells and whistles that you would expect from Sony.
-Depending on the space available, the size of the room, and of course your budget, you can buy the soundbar as a standalone or you can add a subwoofer and rear speakers.
+Depending on the space available, the size of the room and, of course, your budget, you can buy the soundbar as a standalone or you can add a subwoofer and rear speakers.
 The overall design of the soundbar is rather large at 1300 mm (51 inches or just over 4 feet).
 It certainly does look long.
-Of course, it would still fit quite snuggly under a 55 inch or larger TV.
+But it would still fit quite snugly under a 55 inch or larger TV.

 The design of the HT-A7000 is rather interesting.
-A combination of glass, metal, plastic and fabric make for a simple and elegant looking speaker.
-The chassis is filled to the brim with speakers, two upward-firing speakers, two beam tweeters and five front speakers.
+The combination of glass, metal, plastic and fabric makes for a simple and elegant looking speaker.
+The chassis is filled to the brim with speakers — two upward-firing speakers, two beam tweeters and five front speakers.
 Additionally, there are two built-in subwoofers.
 This is classified as a 7.1.2 channel speaker set.
 The glass on top has some of the controls though one would most likely use only the remote.
-It is a bit of a fingerprint magnet and sometimes reflects the content from the TV.
+It is a bit of a fingerprint magnet and sometimes reflects content from the TV.
 The front grill is not removable as some people prefer so don’t try and peel it off!

-Sound all around: Apart from the TV output, the soundbar has tonnes of options for playing music.
-Spotify Connect, Apple AirPlay 2, Amazon Music, Tidal and more.
-Sony’s format of 360 Reality Audio is also supported and the demo of that is very impressive, truly shows off the speakers.
+Apart from the TV output, the soundbar has tons of options for playing music — Spotify Connect, Apple AirPlay 2, Amazon Music, Tidal and more.
+Sony’s format of 360 Reality Audio is also supported and the demo of that is very impressive; it truly shows off the speakers.

-Sony’s Vertical Surround Engine and S-Force Pro front surround provide a truly immersive experience.
-Watching movies like Gravity, you can truly feel the sound spinning around in the room with you.
-Ready Player One shows off the vertical sound engine quite well; you do feel the sound going up and down from the floor to the ceiling and back.
+Sony’s Vertical Surround Engine and S-Force Pro front surround provide an immersive experience.
+Watching movies like Gravity, you can feel the sound spinning around in the room with you.
+Ready Player One shows off the vertical sound engine quite well, you feel the sound going up and down from the floor to the ceiling and back.

 - Comments will be moderated by The Hindu editorial team.